search icon

 Airbnb

-The business began to grow only two years later, after attracting the first investments and changing its name to Airbnb.
-Within a few years, the platform has become one of the leaders in the online accommodation booking market.
-By 2019 it had been used by 750 million guests in hundreds of countries around the world.
+Within two years, their entrepreneurship paid off; the business began to grow, attracting its first investors and changing its name to Airbnb.
+Within a few years, the platform became one of the leaders in the online accommodation booking market.
+By 2019, it had been used by 750 million guests in hundreds of countries around the world.

 3. Disney

-Brothers Walt and Roy Disney founded the company in 1923, the time called the “Roaring Twenties” because of the rapid changes and instability after World War I. And six years later, the Great Depression began.
+Brothers Walt and Roy Disney founded the company in 1923, a time called the “Roaring Twenties” because of the rapid changes and instability after World War I. And six years later, the Great Depression began.
 Disney saved Mickey Mouse from collapse: the character became the beloved one of the audience, which was looking for positive emotions.
-The company produced cartoons and sold a license to produce goods with Mickey Mouse, which were immediately grabbed from the shelves.
+The company produced cartoons and sold a license to produce goods with Mickey Mouse’s image, which were immediately snatched from the shelves by customers.

 Disney

-Today Disney is one of the largest empires in the entertainment industry, which owns film studios, TV channels, and amusement parks.
+Today, Disney is one of the largest empires in the entertainment industry.
+It owns film studios, TV channels, and amusement parks around the world.

 4. FedEx